Et s'il n'en restait qu'une (je serais celle-là): Music video

-Dion performed it live during the French concerts of her 2008-09 Taking Chances World Tour, and during her historic performance in front of 250,000 spectators to celebrate Quebec's 400th anniversary, which was included on Céline sur les Plaines DVD in 2008.
-A live version was included in the CD/DVD Tournée Mondiale Taking Chances: Le Spectacle.
+Live performances

-"Et s'il n'en restait qu'une (je serais celle-là)" was nominated for the Chérie FM Star in category French Song of the Year.
+Dion performed the song during the French concerts of her 2008–2009 Taking Chances World Tour.
+She also sang it before 250,000 spectators at the celebration of Quebec's 400th anniversary, a performance later included on the Céline sur les Plaines DVD in 2008.
+A live version was also issued on the CD/DVD Tournée Mondiale Taking Chances: Le Spectacle.

-Critical reception
+Accolades

-Stephen Thomas Erlewine of AllMusic highlighted this song.
+"Et s'il n'en restait qu'une (je serais celle-là)" was nominated for the Chérie FM Star award in the category French Song of the Year.